rfccambridge/robocup-docs/hardware/xbee.md

 We are currently using [libxbee](https://github.com/attie/libxbee3), an xbee library for C/C++.
 The library files should already be inside ```common/include``` in the robocup-software repository, but just in case you can get the source code from the libxbee library github.

+## Manual Control XBEE

+The Manual Control XBEE is the one with API MODE OFF and with the name RobocupHumanCommand.
+Used to connect with XTCU in console mode so you can send ASCII easily to other xbees.
+Mainly used for wasd controls.

 ## Currently Used XBEE Settings

 ### RobocupMaster